 The flea market is held at Chepstow Racecourse and has been running for a long while now.
 It’s one of those places where you never know what you might find.
 They have stalls selling antiques, collectables, vintage and retro.
 If you are looking for something a little different, Chepstow Racecourse is the place to go.

-Chepstow Racecourse Classic Car Show and Auto Jumble is outside on the racecourse and is open between 10am and 3pm.
-Admission is £5 for adults.
+Chepstow Racecourse flea market is outside on the racecourse and is open between 8am to 2pm.
+Admission is £2.50 for adults.
 If you’d like more information, or to have a pitch, just go here.
-CHEPSTOW FLEA
+CHEPSTOW FLEA.

 Cardiff Markets